 KEYNOTE: For the Love of Coffee Lab – There are countless coffee roasting companies and cafes claiming to serve great coffee.
 Gourmet, espresso, Fair Trade, Direct Trade, bird-friendly, dark roast, organic and more compete for the consumer’s attention.
 Beyond the labels fine coffee is as difficult and as complex to produce as the finest wines.
 How is the buyer to select?

 This 2 hour interactive seminar is intended to give consumers an understanding of what actually goes into creating quality coffee, from farm to cup.
 It is meant to empower consumers by informing their palates as well as their minds.
 Multiple coffee tastings will give participants a new understanding of the taste differences between six regions of the world, new crop versus past crop, ripe versus unripe (same farm) and natural versus washed (Ethiopia, same region).
 This will be an active lecture where they will get up taste as various tasting stations.
 This coffee lab is the perfect opportunity to learn how to recognize taste differences between coffees produced across the globe!
-(PLEASE NOTE: There is an additional $10 fee to attend this presentation)
+(PLEASE NOTE: Lab fee required $15.)

-Chemex Brewing – The Chemex is an American original, invented by a designer who decided he would drink coffee only if he made it in his own invention.
+Chemex Brewing Lab – LA Coffee Club presents the Chemex Brewing Lab in a hands-on brewing experience.
+Chemex is an American original, invented by a designer who decided he would drink coffee only if he made it in his own invention.
 Come learn some unique features and to brew using Peter Schlumbohm’s own recipe.

 Grinding – Dividing a coffee bean into little pieces starts every great coffee brewing process.
 It’s one of the most important steps to good brewing.
 Yet, people, even connoisseurs grind improperly much of the time.
 Learn about it and how to grind properly and improve every cup of coffee you brew.

-Coffeemaker and Coffee Prizes awarded every hour on main show floor.
+Coffeemaker and Coffee Prizes – Automatic entry with your ticket purchase.
+Drawings at 12:45pm and 3:45 on main show floor.